These rules identify EKS node groups running on non-Graviton instance types where a cost-effective Graviton alternative exists.

 What triggers a finding

-The node group's amiType does not contain ARM AND all instance types in the node group are within the Graviton review set (families that have a Graviton equivalent).
+- All instance types are in the Graviton review set (families that have a direct Graviton equivalent)

 How to remediate